12 Things You Probably Didn’t Know About McDonald’s Nuggets

 They’re the highest-calorie item on the menu

 If you get the 40-pack, that is.
 The pile of nuggets contains 1,770 calories—though considering the amount of food you’re getting, that’s not too far off from eating just one 1,130-calorie Double Bacon Smokehouse Burger.
 You’re probably better off sticking with six McNuggets.
-Find out which countries have actually banned McDonald’s.
+Check out these 75 mind-blowing facts about McDonald’s.